jzarnett/sudoku-verifier-rust/README.md

 # Deployment

 This requires rust to be installed.
 Use `cargo build` to compile; `cargo run` to execute.
+It does require nightly rust, unfortunately.
+The libraries it depends on are just too cool for stable Rust.
 It is suggested to run this in a `screen` session so it remains resident and so the output doesn't spam your console.

 # Testing
 There are a few simple test files provided in the testfiles directory.
 You can test at the commandline with the curl utility using: